microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-online-meeting-artifacts.md

 ## Permissions

-The following permissions are available to manage meeting artifacts.
+The following permissions are available to manage meeting artifacts:

 - Delegated (work or school account) - OnlineMeetingArtifact.Read.All
 - Application - OnlineMeetingArtifact.Read.All